ai-republic/bms-to-inverter/README.md

 ## How to use
 The reference project [`bms-to-inverter-main`](https://github.com/ai-republic/bms-to-inverter/blob/main/bms-to-inverter-main) shows how to communicate with Daly BMS to a Sunny Island inverter.
 Please make sure you have the right ports/devices configured in [`config.properties`](https://github.com/ai-republic/bms-to-inverter/blob/main/bms-to-inverter-main/src/main/resources/config.properties).

-#### Choose your BMS and inverter with the appropriate protocol
+#### *<ins>1.
+Choose your BMS and inverter with the appropriate protocol</ins>*
-In the pom.xml you'll find the dependencies which BMS and which inverter to use.
-If you're not using Daly BMS to SMA Sunny Island both communicating via CAN protocol you'll have to change the following dependencies according to your BMS, inverter and protocol.
+In the `pom.xml` file of the [`bms-to-inverter-main`](https://github.com/ai-republic/bms-to-inverter/blob/main/bms-to-inverter-main) project you'll find the dependencies which BMS and which inverter to use.
+If you're not using Daly BMS to SMA Sunny Island both communicating via CAN protocol you'll have to change the following dependencies according to your BMS, inverter and optional services.

 ```